 So the question becomes, what are the odds that the company is going to get caught.
 As Han Solo said in Return of the Jedi, “Never tell me the odds”.
 There are multiple ways for a state to discover truck presence including when a truck stops at a weigh station.
 That is when the truck driver might say “I have a bad feeling about this” which is a line said in every Star Wars movie.

-The state will check its records to see if the company of that truck had registered to do business in that state and if the company is not registered or filing a tax return, the state could send a questionnaire that tries to determine if nexus has been created, even though in most cases the state already has reason to believe the business has nexus in that state.
+The state will check its records to see if the company owning that truck had registered to do business in that state and if the company is not registered or filing a tax return, the state could send a questionnaire that tries to determine if nexus has been created, even though in most cases the state already has reason to believe the business has nexus in that state.

 So now a company may determine that they have filing requirements in more than the home state.
 The company can continue to roll the dice and hope to not get caught.
 But just like Darth Vader tried to hunt down all remaining Jedi to eliminate them, states will continue to crack down on trucks entering their states and have all companies be in compliance with the nexus standards of that state.
 And, states are being more aggressive in looking for opportunities to increase revenue.